-I have been interested for a while in how the recession is impacting jury verdicts.
+I have been interested for a while now in how the recession impacts jury verdicts.
 Back in June, I wrote about a few articles that drew differing conclusions and I pointed out that neither had any meaningful statistical evidence that supported their claims.

 The Wisconsin Law Journal had an article on Monday suggesting that “the chances of getting a favorable jury verdict are as good as they have ever been.”
 They interviewed one accident lawyer who claims this is “especially true in soft tissue injury cases, which include sprains, strains and ‘whiplash.'”

-I’d be really curious to know how many soft tissue injury jury trials the accident lawyers quoted in this article have tried since the recession.
-It would not be enough to draw meaningful conclusions as to what the trend has been since October 2008.
+I’d be curious to know how many soft tissue injury jury trials the accident lawyers quoted in this article have tried since the recession.
+It would not be enough to draw meaningful conclusions what the trend has been since October 2008.

 I also think the article is a not so thinly veiled effort to dig for data to support their cause when there is none.